Woolworths Group

 • The issue poses an immediate risk to the health and safety of an individual or your team

-• The controls needed sit beyond your level of influence
+• The actions needed to manage the issue sit beyond your level of influence

 • The issue is continuing despite reasonable efforts to address it at a team level